lucj/k0s-family/content/k0smotron/capi/_index.md

 ## What is CAPI

-Cluster API (a.k.a.
+[Cluster API](https://github.com/kubernetes-sigs/cluster-api) (a.k.a.
 CAPI) is defined as a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.

 ## k0smotron as a CAPI provider

-k0smotron can act as a CAPI provider:
+k0smotron can act as a CAPI provider in 3 ways:

 - control-plane
 - bootstrap